 Contemporary Marxism – The family as an Ideological Apparatus

 The modern nuclear family functions to promote values that ensure the reproduction and maintenance of capitalism.
 The family is described as an ideological apparatus – this means it socialises people to think in a way that justifies inequality and encourages people to accept the capitalist system as fair, natural and unchangeable.
-One way in which this happens is that there is a hierarchy in most families which teaches children to accept there will always be someone in “authority” who they must obey, which then mirrors the hierachy of boss-worker in paid employment in later life.
+One way in which this happens is that there is a hierarchy in most families which teaches children to accept there will always be someone in “authority” who they must obey, which then mirrors the hierarchy of boss-worker in paid employment in later life.

 Contemporary Marxism – The Family as a Unit of Consumption